 While I was flipping through the cookbook, I happened to stumble upon a beautiful apple turnovers recipe.
 Naturally, I had to put my own, slightly healthier twist on it (but only slightly).
 In these apple turnovers, I implemented coconut oil, whole wheat flour, and honey instead of sugar.
 As always, feel free to replace with those ingredients with anything you’d like.

 I’m going to have to admit, these past couple of weeks have been crazy for me, so I’d like to apologize for being gone for for so long.
 Finals week is coming up in just a few days, we’ve been having some end-of-the-year festivities, and I’ve been completely swamped with afterschool activities.
 After summer starts (!!!), I’ll be posting way more consistently.

 Recently, I planted some tomato seeds.
-I promised myself I would take care of it, but I haven’t checked on them in 2 days… whoops.
-It’s actually been pretty humid this week, so hope they’re okay!
-Warmer weathers are ahead of us, so I’d better get my game on if I want my tomato plants to survive.
-Even if they don’t, I can still get nice, red tomatoes from Whole Foods without the hassle of planting seeds and watering them every day!
-Anyways, I was so inspired by planting these tomatoes that I wanted to make my own tomato soup recipe.
-Except, it’s got a fun twist that includes two secret ingredients… turkey bacon and sundried tomatoes.
+It’s actually been pretty humid this week, so even though I haven’t watered them in a couple of days, I think they’re still okay.
+I guess I can still get nice, red tomatoes from Whole Foods, if I manage to forget about my poor tomato plants.
+I was so inspired by planting these tomatoes that I wanted to make my own tomato soup recipe.
+It’s got a fun twist that includes two secret ingredients… turkey bacon and sundried tomatoes.